TheApproach/theapproach.github.io/README.md

 [element].Interface = new Interface();

 This initialization will ultimately cause each `<li>` shown to throw a custom event when clicked, which you may catch with your own module.
-By controlling a JSON object stored in data-support='{..}' you can coordinate state information between several modules, or simply use Inteface to signal events.
+By controlling a JSON object stored in data-context='{..}' you can coordinate state information between several modules, or simply use Inteface to signal events.

 Interface object could be extended to make even more custom behavior, but for now just understand that all events caught be `.controls` inside a `.Interface` will be handled by that Interface object.
 This alone greatly reduces event processing.
 Additionally, controls will only bind listeners inside themselves to `.control` elements for specific events -- by default click.